javierarce/aire-madrid/README.md

 # aire-madrid

-NPM package to get hourly readings from Madrid's air quality.
-WIP.
+Node package to get information about Madrid's air quality.

+## Installation

+`yarn add aire-madrid`

+or

+`npm install aire-madrid`

 ### How to use it